 Later we released my 2.3m downloads story and a bunch of Claire’s awesome pricing content.

-There’s a few steps to go through to make that awesome content into a book.
-Here’s the ones that worked for us.
+There are a few steps to go through to make that awesome content into a book.
+Here are the ones that worked for us.

 Making it work as a book